RetroAchievements/docs/docs/guidelines/content/set-plagiarism.md

+---
+title: Set Plagiarism
+description: A page explaining what kinds of copying/plagiarism are allowed or not on achievement sets, with examples and exceptions provided for easier understanding, as well as recommending to credit the original developer in certain cases.
+---

 # Set Plagiarism

 As developers, our goal is to give every set we develop its own unique achievement set when possible.
 Sometimes we end up reusing an idea or two that another developer already used for their own set.
 Being an open community, sharing and building on others ideas is encouraged, however, intentionally taking someone else’s work and applying it to your own set is prohibited and disrespectful to the work of the original Developer.
 If a set has been copied or copy/pasted, it will be grounds for demotion until the issue is remedied.
 This applies to RetroAchievement sets and third-party platform achievement sets like Xbox Live, PSN, Steam, and other similar services.
 If you are concerned about your set breaking these guidelines, just submit an inbox message to DevCompliance on the site and we will take a look at it.